Soundarya: Career

 The romantic drama Raja (1999), opposite Venkatesh, was another blockbuster and won her a third Filmfare Award.
 Her other releases, Padayappa (1999) opposite Rajinikanth.
 She starred opposite Amitabh Bachchan in the Hindi movie Sooryavansham.
 Premaku Velayera (1999), Premaku Swagatam (2002) with J. D. Chakravarthy further solidified her position.

 She starred in Annayya (2000), opposite Chiranjeevi, Ninne Premistha (2000) and Azad (2000), opposite Nagarjuna, Jayam Manadera (2000) and Devi Putrudu (2001) opposite Venkatesh, and several others that displayed her acting abilities and Sri Manjunatha (2001) opposite Arjun Sarja.
 She shared screen space with actor Vijayakanth for Thavasi (2001) and Chokka Thangam (2003).

 In 2002, she received the National Film Award for Best Feature Film (producer) for Dweepa.
 She has acted in the Malayalam comedy film Yathrakarude Sradhakku (2002) with Jayaram and Kilichundan Mampazham (2003), with Mohanlal and Sreenivasan.

 In 2004, Balakrishna announced the remake of Nartanasala, and a launch event was held in Hyderabad.
 Soundarya was signed to play Draupadi but the film was shelved following her death.
 However the first 17 minutes are available to stream online.

 Her last film was Apthamitra, a runaway hit starring Vishnuvardhan and Ramesh Arvind.
 The film won her the Filmfare Award for Best Actress – Kannada posthumously in 2004.

 She worked with almost all the top directors, like Dasari Narayana Rao, K. Raghavendra Rao, Singeetam Srinivasa Rao, A. Kodandarami Reddy, Priyadarshan, Girish Kasaravalli, S. V. Krishna Reddy, K. S. Ravikumar, Krishna Vamsi, Kodi Ramakrishna, E. V. V. Satyanarayana, Muthyala Subbaiah, Gunasekhar, P. Vasu, Muppalaneni Shiva, Bharathi Kannan, Sundar C.

 Death

 On 17 April 2004, Soundarya died in an aircraft crash along with her brother Amarnath in Bengaluru.

 The aircraft, a Cessna 180, took off at 11:05 a.m. and turned west before crashing on the campus of the Gandhi Krishi Vigyan Kendra of the University of Agricultural Sciences.
-It had reached a height of 150 ft and, before achieving the required rate of climb speed, took a steep left turn, leading to a stall.
+It had reached a height of 150 ft and, before achieving required rate of climb speed, took a steep left turn leading to a stall.
 It crashed into the ground nose down and burst into flames.
 B. N. Ganapathi, one of the two persons working on the experimental fields of the university, who rushed to the aircraft to save the occupants, said the plane wobbled before the crash.